-2 The method applies mostly to high value and mostly wind pollinated crops such as grapes.
+The method applies mostly to high-value and predominately wind-pollinated crops, such as grapes.
 Airborne pollen is sampled and calibrated against production in the surrounding area.
-The method is currently under-developed regarding the physico-physiological emission and capture of pollen by plants as a function of environmental conditions, transportation of pollens by air, the trapping efficiency including trap behaviour and effect of atmospheric agents, esp. rain.
+The method is currently underdeveloped regarding the physico-physiological emission and capture of pollen by plants as a function of environmental conditions, transportation of pollens by air, trapping efficiency, including trap behaviour, and the effect of atmospheric agents, especially rain.

-3 Spatial scales are usually paralleled by time scales, with sampling frequencies decreasing when they refer to large areas.
+Time scales usually parallel spatial scales, with a decrease in sampling frequencies when they refer to large areas.